 You can take the leap, too

 We can help.
-Dynatrace has taken our best practices and learnings and is sharing these in what we are calling Autonomous Cloud Management (ACM).
+Dynatrace has taken our best practices and learnings and is sharing these in what we are calling Autonomous Cloud.
 We’ll help you automate your dev, ops and business teams so that you can continuously improve digital experiences, break down silos, and take the steps towards autonomous cloud operations.
-Remember: the results can be amazing, Dynatrace improved speed to market from 2 to 26 releases per year – read more here “Game changing — From zero to DevOps cloud in 80 days”.
+Remember: the results can be amazing, Dynatrace improved speed to market from 2 to 26 releases per year – read more here “Game changing — From zero to Autonomous Cloud today“.